/95. Unique Binary Search Trees II

 Dynamic Programming62.1% acceptance

-Given an integer node_count, generate all structurally unique binary search trees (BSTs) containing node_count nodes with unique values from 1 to node_count.
-Return a list of all possible BSTs, where each tree is represented by its root node.
-The order of the trees in the output does not matter.
+Given an integer node_count, generate all structurally unique binary search trees (BSTs) that have exactly node_count nodes with unique values from 1 to node_count.
+Return the list of all possible BSTs, where each BST is represented as a nested TreeNode structure.
+The order of the returned BSTs does not matter.

 Example 1